ines-parreira/prototypes/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature request
-about: Suggest an idea for this project, ask for a feature, or request some improvements
+about: Suggest an idea for this project, ask for a feature
 title: ''
-labels: ''
+labels: feature
 assignees: ''
 ---